 This module captures all of the information for people that work in the education sector.
 The module has five parts that have information about appointments and mobility.

-Teachers and Non-teaching staff registration Module: This interface captures an institution’s teachers’ and non-teaching staff’s details.
+Teachers and Non-teaching staff registration Module: This interface captures the details of an institution’s teachers and non-teaching staff.

 Teacher Mobility: This interface captures transfers of teachers from one institution to the other.
 It also displays the transfer history of a teacher.

 Teaching areas: This Interface captures subjects/units a teacher teaches in an institution.

 Study Areas: This interface captures areas a teacher is trained on.

 Teachers’ responsibilities: This interface captures duties assigned to a teacher within an institution.